splace/hashmatching/README.md

 # hashmatching
 searchs for nonce, appended trailing bytes, for a file so it has a hash with a number of leading zeros.

-uses standard lib hashing code, so supports what it does, see; executables/readme/usage
+uses standard lib hashing routines, so supports what it does, see; executables/readme/usage/hash

 multihreaded, scales with cores pretty precisely, since no inter-thread comms.